 Maestro-specific command.
 Converts your tasks into Auto Run documents that Maestro can execute autonomously.
 This bridges spec-kit’s structured approach with Maestro’s multi-agent capabilities.

-Creates: Markdown documents in Auto Run Docs/ with naming pattern:
+Creates: Markdown documents in .maestro/playbooks/ with naming pattern:

 Analysis & Quality Commands